GrappleGQL/gatsby-source-wagtail/README.md

 `
 ```

-As you can see some information about the specific page is passed to page through gatsby's context prop.
-The following passed
-variables and hence are available in the templates GraphQL query are:
+Some page specific information is passed to page through the Gatsby context prop.
+The following variables are passed, thus are available in templates:

 * $id: Int
 * $slug: String